 In addition to my general psychological work, for the last 20 years I have specialised in the treatment of bulimia and smoking.
 (Bulimia is closely related to anorexia and similar mechanisms are at play in obesity.
 Similarly, smoking is related to some of the other minor addictions such as to cannabis, tea, coffee and chocolate).

-My thesis is that both these conditions, of eating and smoking, are first of all psychological disorders.
+My thesis is that both these groups of conditions, of eating disorders and addictions, are first of all psychological disorders.
 To stop overeating and smoking the patient has to first make an inner psychological change.
 The primary lesion is in the unconscious psychology (software) of the subject and not in the neurochemistry (hardware) of the brain.

 In both these conditions, there is an initial psychological dissatisfaction, an incompleteness, a weakness that is lodged inside the subject.
 This lack expresses itself from time to time as the need for food or a cigarette.
 There is a psychological disturbance that “gnaws at you” from inside, which is at the origin of the need to eat or smoke.
 And so, logically, this psychological dissatisfaction can be filled by a psychological treatment.
 Drugs play no useful role.